behrica/blog/_posts/2016-10-13-food-consumption-tutorial.md

 ![plot of chunk unnamed-chunk-16](/r-blog/figure/source/food-consumption-tutorial/2016-10-13-food-consumption-tutorial/unnamed-chunk-16-1.png)

 The same data shown as map shows a rather clear difference between north and southern Europe.
-Does this mean that the (richer) nordic counties invest more money in food consumption surveys ?
+Does this mean that the (richer) Nordic countries invest more money in food consumption surveys ?
 Or is it related to population (only) ?

-A first hint to this question is to look at number of individuals together with GDP and polulation of a country.
+A first hint to this question is to look at number of individuals together with GDP and population of a country.